Chironomus striatipennis Kieffer, 1910

 270

-Abdominal tergites mostly dark, with a pale basal band on the anterior segments, paler in Japanese specimens.
-About 7-10 setae in single pale patch on tergite IX.
+Abdominal tergites mostly dark, with a pale basal band on the anterior segments, About 7-10 setae in individual pale patches on tergite IX.

-Male hypopygium (left) and superior appendage (right) of an Indian specimen of C. striatipennis
+Male hypopygium (left) and superior appendage (right) of C. striatipennis

-Superior volsella of the E-type (h) of Strenzke (1959).
+Superior volsella of the E-type closest to (h) of Strenzke (1959).
 Inferior volsella reaching about to end of anal point with simple setae.
-Gonostylus quite swollen at base and reducing markedly over posterior third; Anal point slightly expanded at base.
+Gonostylus quite swollen at base and reducing markedly over posterior third and about 4+1-3+1; Anal point slightly narrowed near base.

 Wing length 1.68-2.8 mm.
 VR about 1.06.
 Cloudy patches as in male.

-Frontal tubercles 43 µm long, 22 µm wide.
+Frontal tubercles 43 µm long, 22 µm wide, i.e. about twice as long as wide.

 Leg lengths (microns) and proportions as follows: